- Jackie Alcock

 Since that first class, she has taken Geometrics and Hook Your Own House(Joan Foster), Pictorials (Lillian Dwyer), Landscapes (Barbara LeDuc), Scrolls (Ruth Chaffey), Rosmaling (Edie Cole), Tessellations (the late Linda Low), Bringing Animals to Life (Jon Ciemiewicz), Wild Women (Cecilia Charlton) and Portraits (Beverly Neville and Ruth Downing), Hooking Texts (Ellen Banker, Green Mountain Rug School).
 Having become a NL Guild certified teacher in 2012, Winnie especially enjoys teaching beginner classes in the Traditional Newfoundland method using upcycled clothing.
 While she uses a variety of fabrics for hooking, her favourite is still strips of t-shirt.

-Winnie has served on the Guild Executive as Eastern Regional Director, Newsletter Co-Chair and is currently Publicity and Social Media Director.
+Winnie has served on the Guild Executive as Eastern Regional Director, Newsletter Co-Chair and Publicity and Social Media Director.
 She has been involved with two major projects of the Guild.
 Co-Chairing with Jennifer Button the Cupids Legacy Tapestry depicting 400 years of Cupids history.
 She chaired The Ronald McDonald House Hooked Rug Tapestry which raised $25,000.00 for the House.

 Retiring from her professional life in December of 2015, Winnie is persuing a life long dream and has recently established Hooked Creations NL.
 With a focus on helping others achieve a more personal overall wellness, she is bringing the benefits of rug hooking to others through beginner and advanced classes in the traditional Newfoundland method.

 Newfoundland and Labrador Craft Council Juried – July 2017